Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: Introduction

 Traditionally, 3D environment reconstruction using wireless signals primarily relies on Frequency-Modulated Continuous Wave (FMCW) signals transmitted by mmWave radar systems, with Fast Fourier Transform (FFT) techniques commonly employed for echo signal processing \cite{sun2020mimo}.
-A large of work has focused on leveraging mmWave radar echoes for target detection, point cloud reconstruction, and even scene-level semantic understanding, demonstrating considerable potential in applications such as autonomous driving \cite{qiu2025multi,zifeng20254d,luo2025improving}, security and health monitoring \cite{li2025diff}\cite{wang2025user}, and Internet of Things (IoT) \cite{chang2025mmyodar+}\cite{zhao2025mmcg}.
-However, such works typically rely on dedicated sensing hardware (e.g., LiDAR, RGB-D cameras), which are costly, power-intensive, and highly sensitive to adverse environmental conditions such as rain, fog, and lighting variations, making them unsuitable for long-term deployment in resource-constrained edge dynamic scenarios \cite{wang2025user,chang2025mmyodar+,chen2025rageosense}.
+Various work has focused on leveraging mmWave radar echoes for target detection, point cloud reconstruction, and even scene-level semantic understanding, demonstrating considerable potential in applications such as autonomous driving \cite{qiu2025multi,zifeng20254d,luo2025improving}, security and health monitoring \cite{11017419}\cite{11037950}, and Internet of Things (IoT) \cite{11028890}\cite{11015573}.
+However, such works typically rely on dedicated sensing hardware (e.g., LiDAR, RGB-D cameras), which are costly, power-intensive, and highly sensitive to adverse environmental conditions such as rain, fog, and lighting variations, making them unsuitable for long-term deployment in resource-constrained edge dynamic scenarios \cite{chen2025rageosense}.
 Moreover, sensing tasks are often designed independently and deployed redundantly, resulting in low spectral efficiency and failing to meet the demands of future ubiquitous intelligent systems for low-cost, highly integrated sensing-communication platforms \cite{chen2024enhancing}\cite{cheng2023m}.
-With the advancement of ISAC, communication-based environment reconstruction has emerged as a new research trend.
+With the advancement of ISAC, communication-based environment reconstruction has become a new research trend.
 ISAC offers inherent advantages such as spectrum sharing, joint resource scheduling, and hardware co-design, enabling the development of highly integrated and energy-efficient 3D dynamic reconstruction systems.
-However, FMCW waveforms are not compatible with communication schemes, making existing reconstruction solutions difficult to adapt to ISAC applications \cite{niu2024interference}\cite{meng2022adaptive}.
-Therefore, developing environment reconstruction methods based on ISAC has become critical.
+However, FMCW waveforms are not compatible with communication schemes, making existing reconstruction solutions difficult to adapt to ISAC applications \cite{10770127}\cite{10039194}.
+Therefore, the development of ISAC-based environment reconstruction methods has become critical.